Splamy/TS3AudioBot/README.md

 * *add*: Adds a new song to the queue.
 * *clear*: Removes all songs from the current playlist.
-* *getuserid*: Gets the unique Id of a user.
+* *eval*: Executes a given command or string
 * *help*: Shows all commands or detailed help about a specific command.
 * *history*: Shows recently played songs.
+* *if*:  - no description yet -
 * *kickme*: Guess what?
-* *link*: Gets a close to original link so you can open the original song in youtube, soundcloud, etc.
+* *link*: Gets a link to the origin of the current song.
-* *loop*: Sets whether of not to loop the entire playlist.
+* *loop*: Gets or sets whether or not to loop the entire playlist.
 * *next*: Plays the next song in the playlist.
-* *pm*: Requests private session with the ServerBot so you can invoke private commands.
+* *parse*: Displays the AST of the requested command.
+* *pause*: Well, pauses the song.
+Undo with !play
-* *play*: Automatically tries to decide whether the link is a special resource (like youtube) or a direct resource (like ./hello.mp3) and starts it.
+* *play*: Automatically tries to decide whether the link is a special resource (like youtube) or a direct resource (like ./hello.mp3) and starts it
+* *pm*: Requests a private session with the ServerBot so you can invoke private commands.
 * *previous*: Plays the previous song in the playlist.
+* *print*: Lets you format multiple parameter to one.
 * *quit*: Closes the TS3AudioBot application.
 * *quiz*: Enable to hide the songnames and let your friends guess the title.
+* *random*: Gets whether or not to play playlists in random order.
-* *repeat*: Sets whether or not to loop a single song
+* *repeat*: Gets or sets whether or not to loop a single song.
+* *rng*: Gets a random number.
 * *seek*: Jumps to a timemark within the current song.
 * *song*: Tells you the name of the current song.
-* *soundcloud*: Resolves the link as a soundcloud song to play it for you.
+* *stop*: Stops the current song.
 * *subscribe*: Lets you hear the music independent from the channel you are in.
-* *stop*: Stops the current song.
+* *take*: Take a substring from a string
 * *test*: Only for debugging purposes
-* *twitch*: Resolves the link as a twitch stream to play it for you.
 * *unsubscribe*: Only lets you hear the music in active channels again.
 * *volume*: Sets the volume level of the music.

-* *youtube*: Resolves the link as a youtube video to play it for you.
-This command will find every link containing something like ?v=Unique_TYID
-If the bot can't play a video it might be due to some embedding restrictions, which are blocking this.
+If the bot can't play some youtube videos it might be due to some embedding restrictions, which are blocking this.
-For now we don't have any workaround for that.
+You can add a [youtube-dl](https://github.com/rg3/youtube-dl/) binary or source folder and specify the path in the config to try to bypass this.

 ## How to set up the bot
 ### Dependencies
  * Any C# Compiler (Visual Studio or mono 4.0.0+ and xbuild)
- * A C Compiler for Opus
+ * (Linux only) A C Compiler for Opus

 ### Compilation
 Download the git repository with `git clone https://github.com/Splamy/TS3AudioBot.git`.
+_If you know what you are doing_ you can alternatively compile each depenency referenced here from source/git by yourself, but I won't add a tutorial for that.

 #### Linux
-1. Run the `InstallOpus.sh`
-1. Get `NuGet.exe` (if you dont have it yet) with `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`
+1. See if you have NuGet by just executing `nuget`.
+If not, get `NuGet.exe` with `wget https://dist.nuget.org/win-x86-commandline/latest/nuget.exe`
 1. Go into the directory of the repository with `cd TS3AudioBot`
-1. Execute `mono Nuget.exe restore` to download all dependencies
+1. Execute `nuget restore` or `mono ../Nuget.exe restore` to download all dependencies
 1. Execute `xbuild /p:Configuration=Release TS3AudioBot.sln` to build the C# AudioBot
+1. Make the Opus script runnable with `chmod u+x InstallOpus.sh` and run it with `./InstallOpus.sh`
+1. Get the ffmpeg [32bit](https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-32bit-static.tar.xz) or [64bit](https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-64bit-static.tar.xz) binary.
+1. Extract the ffmpeg archive with `tar -vxf ffmpeg-git-XXbit-static.tar.xz`
+1. Get the ffmpeg binary from `ffmpeg-git-*DATE*-64bit-static\ffmpeg` and copy it to `TS3AudioBot/bin/Release/`

 #### Windows
-Build the C# AudioBot with Visual Studio.
+1. Build the C# AudioBot with Visual Studio.
+1. Download the latest libopus file from [here](https://archive.mozilla.org/pub/opus/win32/opusfile-0.7-win32.zip)
+1. Open the archive and copy the file from `opusfile-0.7-win32\libopus-0.dll`, move **and rename** it to `TS3AudioBot\bin\Release\libopus.dll`
+1. Get the ffmpeg [32bit](https://ffmpeg.zeranoe.com/builds/win32/static/ffmpeg-latest-win32-static.zip) or [64bit](https://ffmpeg.zeranoe.com/builds/win64/static/ffmpeg-latest-win64-static.zip) binary.
+1. Open the archive and copy the ffmpeg binary from `ffmpeg-latest-winXX-static\bin\ffmpeg.exe` to `TS3AudioBot\bin\Release\`

 ### Installation
 1. Create 2 groups on the TeamSpeak server: